Without a map - An Irish Photo Adventure

 How are payments handled?

-Payment is securely processed via PayPal and can be made using your PayPal account or via your credit card.
-This adventure is a production of Cultural & Destination Specialist, Inc., d/b/a Taylor & O’Neill.
+Payments are securely processed via PayPal using either your PayPal account or a credit card.
+This trip is produced by Cultural & Destination Specialist, Inc., d/b/a Taylor & O’Neill.

-Within 24 hours of registration you’ll receive a welcome email from us confirming your space in the tour along with other pertinent dates and details.
+Within 24 hours, you’ll receive a welcome email confirming your place on the trip along with key dates and next steps.

 When is the final payment due?